-At night a stranger arrived at the house of Don Benito, and asked permission to sleep there.
+At night, a stranger arrived at the house of Don Benito, and asked permission to sleep there.
 He said he had been wandering about the mountains for seventeen days, having lost his way.
-He started from Guasco, and, being accustomed to travelling in the Cordillera, did not expect any difficulty in following the track to Copiapó; but he soon became involved in a labyrinth of mountains, whence he could not escape.
+He started from Guasco, and being accustomed to travelling in the Cordillera, did not expect any difficulty in following the track to Copiapó; but he soon became involved in a labyrinth of mountains, whence he could not escape.
 Some of his mules had fallen over precipices, and he had been in great distress.
 His chief difficulty arose from not knowing where to find water in the lower country, so that he was obliged to keep bordering the central ranges.

-We returned down the valley, and on the 22d reached the town of Copiapó.
+We returned down the valley, and on the 22nd reached the town of Copiapó.
 The lower part of the valley is broad, forming a fine plain like that of Quillota.
 The town covers a considerable space of ground, each house possessing a garden: but it is an uncomfortable place, and the dwellings are poorly furnished.
 Every one seems bent on the one object of making money, and then migrating as quickly as possible.
 All the inhabitants are more or less directly concerned with mines; and mines and ores are the sole subjects of conversation.
-Necessaries of all sorts are extremely dear, as the distance from the town to the port is eighteen leagues, and the land carriage very expensive.
-A fowl costs five or six shillings; meat is nearly as dear as in England; firewood, or rather sticks, are ii., p.
-524. Webster's Description of the Azores, p.
-124. Voyage à l'Isle de France, par un Officier du Roi, tome i., p.
-248. Description of St. Helena, p.
-123.

-brought on donkeys from a distance of two or three days' journey within the Cordillera; and pasturage for animals is a shilling a day: all this, for South America, is wonderfully exorbitant.
+Necessaries of all sorts are extremely dear; as the distance from the town to the port is eighteen leagues, and the land carriage very expensive.
+A fowl costs five or six shillings; meat is nearly as dear as in England; firewood, or rather sticks, are brought on donkeys from a distance of two and three days' journey within the Cordillera; and pasturage for animals is a shilling a day: all this for South America is wonderfully exorbitant.